openstack/openstacksdk/README.rst

 provide backwards compatibility to service-specific variables such as `NOVA_USERNAME`.

-If you have OpenStack environment variables seet and no config files, os-client-config will produce a cloud config object named "envvars" containing your values from the environment.
+If you have OpenStack environment variables set, os-client-config will produce a cloud config object named "envvars" containing your values from the environment.
 If you don't like the name "envvars", that's ok, you can override it by setting `OS_CLOUD_NAME`.

 Service specific settings, like the nova service type, are set with the default service type as a prefix.
 For instance, to set a special service_type